DriveWorks/IntegrationThemeExample-UsingMacros/README.md

         * These is pre-filled with the supplied Project's name, but can be changed if required.
     * `macroName` - The name of the Macro to run when the custom buttons are clicked (as exposed by `DriveWorksConfigUser.xml`).

+5. Ensure that the Integration Theme server is running, using any of the available methods (e.g. Personal Web Edition, DriveWorks Live, IIS)
+    * For more information, see [Selecting the Integration Theme](https://docs.driveworkspro.com/Topic/IntegrationThemeSelect).

-5. Open the example HTML files locally (localhost) or on a remote server.
+6. Open the example HTML files locally (localhost) or on a remote server.
     * Ensure `<corsOrigins>` in DriveWorksConfigUser.xml permits requests from this location.
     * See [Integration Theme Configuration Settings](https://docs.driveworkspro.com/Topic/IntegrationThemeSettings#Configuration-Settings) for additional guidance.

-6. Click the various `<button>` elements to trigger the configured Macros inside the Specification.
+7. Click the various `<button>` elements to trigger the configured Macros inside the Specification.

-7. If encountering any issues, check the browser's console for error messages (F12)
+8. If encountering any issues, check the browser's console for error messages (F12)

 ### Potential Issues:
 * When serving this example for a domain different to your DriveWorks Live server, e.g. api.my-site.com from company.com, 'SameSite' cookie warnings may be thrown when the Client SDK attempts to store the current session id.